 As human beings, we are adept at adapting to our environment.
 As we grow older, develop disabilities, and/or enter unfamiliar environments, our ability to adapt becomes more challenged.
 As UNM staff, in most cases we are intimately familiar with the UNM environment or the building within which we reside, and in these cases, it is often easy to assume other people, even first-time users are familiar as well.
-With a wayfinding program, it is of paramount importance to develop signage program: messages and information for users who have the least cognitive, visual and motor ability.
+For clear wayfinding, it is of paramount importance to develop a program where messages and information are geared toward first-time users and users with poor cognitive, visual and motor ability.

-As an institution of higher learning, UNM cannot accept the miminum standard of compliance and performance, instead, updating the interior signage within a facility provides an opportunity to address the real needs of users of all abilities-visible and invisible.
-To this end, the ISS, the design of the interior signage system, is intended to enhance access and ease-of-use.
+As an institution of higher learning, UNM cannot accept the minimum standard of compliance and performance, instead, updating the interior signage provides an opportunity to address the current needs of users of all abilities & disabilities-visible and invisible.
+To this end, the design of the interior signage system, is intended to enhance access, ease-of-use and bring UNM into IBC & ADA compliance.